tengkumuazabs/doc-ocr/README.md

 ## Live Demo

-Experience the app live here: [Your Live App Link](https://your-app-url.streamlit.app)
+Experience the app live here: [Live App](https://doc-ocr.streamlit.app/)
 *Note: If the app is inactive, please click the **REBOOT** button to start it.*

 ## Features